MicrosoftDocs/VBA-Docs/api/Publisher.Application.MailMergeAfterRecordMerge.md

 If you maintain a customer management database, you can use the  **MailMergeAfterRecordMerge** event to update the database for each merged record.

 To access the  **Application** object events, declare an **Application** object variable in the General Declarations section of a code module.
 Then set the variable equal to the **Application** object for which you want to access events.
-For information about using events with the Microsoft Publisher **Application** object, see [Using Events with the Application Object](../publisher/Concepts/using-events-with-the-application-object-publisher.md).
+For information about using events with the Microsoft Publisher **Application** object, see [Using events with the Application object](../publisher/Concepts/using-events-with-the-application-object-publisher.md).

 ## Example